History of the Jews in Slovenia: After 1990

-In the last Yugoslav census in 1991, 199 Slovenes declared themselves of the Jewish religion, and in the 2011 census, this number was 99.
-The Jewish community today is estimated at 400–600 members, although only 130 are members of the Jewish Community of Slovenia organization.
+In the last Yugoslav census in 1991, 199 Slovenes declared themselves of the Jewish religion, and in the 2011 census, the number was 99.
+The Jewish community today is estimated at only 100 members.
 The community consists of people of Ashkenazi and Sephardi descent.
 In 1999, the first Chief Rabbi for Slovenia was appointed since 1941.
 Before that, religious services were provided with help from the Jewish community of Zagreb.
 The present chief rabbi for Slovenia, Ariel Haddad, resides in Trieste and is a member of the Lubavitcher Hassidic school.
 The current president of the Jewish Community of Slovenia is Andrej Kožar Beck.

 Since the year 2000, there has been a noticeable revival of Jewish culture in Slovenia.
 In 2003, a synagogue was opened in Ljubljana.
 In 2008, the Association Isserlein was founded to promote the legacy of Jewish culture in Slovenia.
 It has organized several public events that have received positive responses from the media, such as the public lighting of the hanukiah in Ljubljana in 2009.
-There has also been a growing public interest in the Jewish historical legacy in Slovenia.
+There has also been a growing public interest in the historical legacy of Jews of Slovenia.
 In 2008, the complex of the Jewish Cemetery in Rožna Dolina near Nova Gorica was restored due to the efforts of the local Social Democratic Party politicians, pressure from the neighboring Jewish Community of Gorizia, and the American Embassy in Slovenia.
 In January 2010, the first monument to the victims of the Shoah in Slovenia was unveiled in Murska Sobota.

-Occasional antisemitic incidents still occur, such as the defacing of the Maribor Synagogue with graffiti saying Juden Raus 'Out with the Jews', while others have warned against Holocaust denial and antisemitic pronouncements by Slovene right-wingers.
+Occasional antisemitic incidents still occur, such as Holocaust denial and antisemitic pronouncements by Slovene right-wingers.
+In April 2024, a World Jewish Congress delegation gathered in Slovenia in response to the Jewish community's call for governmental response to rising antisemitism.
+Following the delegation, WJC Executive Vice President Maram Stern issued an open letter to the Slovenian Minister of Foreign and European Affairs Tanja Fajon.
+The letter stated that "Invariably, tendentious attacks on Israel fan the flames of antisemitism… Ultimately, the people of Slovenia and the government will be most affected by the hatred that has been metastasizing throughout the country, and only you and your colleagues can administer the cure.”

 The only functioning Synagogue in Slovenia has been in the Jewish Cultural Center at Križevniška 3 in Ljubljana since 2016, where the sefer torah of the Slovene Jewish community is located.
 Rituals are occasional for Sabbaths and for major Jewish holidays.

 In 2021, a new Synagogue was opened in Ljubljana, which is also the first synagogue that is not managed by the municipality, but directly by the Jewish community.